 Our weekly vegetable csa is here!

 We are excited to announce that we are now accepting enrollments for our Weekly Farm Box Program!
 Members will receive 29 weeks (from May through mid November) of high quality vegetables and culinary herbs grown in our expanded market garden!
-Not only will your membership provide over six months of local organically* grown food, it is also a powerful investment in your health, your community, our environment, and our local economy.
+Not only will your membership provide over six months of locally grown, nutrient dense food, it is also a powerful investment in your health, your community, our environment, and our local economy.

 Farm Box Members will receive: